 These are the channels provided for VDE.

-Channels 1023-1084 of VDE ship-to-shore regional

-Channels 1025-1086 are ship-to-shore global

-Channels 1024-1086 are available for satellite uplink
+Channels 1024-1085 are used for ship-to-shore shore to ship and ship to ship communication, also used for satellite to ship and ship to satellite communication on a global basis

-Channels 2023-2084 are identified for shore-to-ship and ship-to-ship regional or national
+Channels 2024-2085 are identified for shore-to-ship and ship-to-ship global communication, also used for satellite to ship and ship to satellite communication

-Channels 2025-2086 are identified for shore-to-ship and ship-to-ship global
+Channels 1026-1086 are available for satellite to ship and ship to satellite communication.

-Channels 2024-2086 are identified for satellite
+Channels 2026-2086 are identified for satellite to ship and ship to satellite communication

 Man Overboard Device (MOB)

 There are various systems available that operate on either DSC based or AIS based technology as well as others that utilize Bluetooth or other technologies.
-The MOB devices must be regarded as location aids in emergency situations and not as distress alert systems.
+AMRD Group A MOB devices operate on VHF channel 70 for alerting using VHF DSC and on automatic identification system frequencies (AIS1 and AIS2) for tracking.
+The devices are fitted with a VHF DSC and an AIS transmitter.
+Man overboard (MOB) devices should operate in accordance with Recommendations ITU-R M.493, ITU-R M.541, ITU-R M.1371 and ITU-R M.2135.

 AIS SART

 AIS-SART is a locating device (alternative to radar SART).
 As an element of the GMDSS, AIS-SART is used to locate survival craft and distressed vessels.
 The AIS-SART has no receiver and operates up to 96 hours on a primary battery.
 The position and time synchronization of the AIS-SART is derived from a built-in GNSS receiver.
+The AIS SART station should transmit AIS Message 1 and Message 14 using the burst transmissions according to recommendation ITU-R M.1371.

 Autonomous Maritime Radio Devices (AMRD)